neurodroid/stimfit/doc/sphinx/manual/python.rst

 ------------------------------

 **select_trace(trace = -1)**
-You can select any trace within a file by passing its zero-based index to ``select-tracre``.
+You can select any trace within a file by passing its zero-based index to ``select-trace``.
 The function will return ``False`` if there was an error.
 The default value of -1 will select the currently displayed trace as if you had pressed **S**.
-If you wnated to select every fifth trace, starting with an index of 0 and ending with an index of 9 (corresponding to numbers 1 to 10 in the drop-down box), you could do:
+If you wanted to select every fifth trace, starting with an index of 0 and ending with an index of 9 (corresponding to numbers 1 to 10 in the drop-down box), you could do:

 ::